f-gi/stone-clients/README.md

 These features are curated to provide a seamless development experience from setup to deployment, ensuring that your Vuetify application is both powerful and maintainable.

-## 💡 Usage

-This section covers how to start the development server and build your project for production.

-### Starting the Development Server
+## ▶️ Starting the Development Server

 To start the development server with hot-reload, run the following command.
 The server will be accessible at [http://localhost:3000](http://localhost:3000):